TheIoTLearningInitiative/Master/README.md

 1. Internet of Things Intel
    - Tbd
-1. Internet of Things Amazon
-   - Tbd
 2. Internet of Things Amazon
    - Tbd
 3. Internet of Things Amazon
+   - Tbd
+4. Internet of Things Amazon
    - Tbd